dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/vcf-deploy-home-lab/index.en.md

 <small>Screen Shot of the VCF SDDC Manager - You can see that the performance is good for a Home Lab environment:</small>

 {{< image src="vcf-deploy-07.png" caption="Click to see Larger Image of Screen Shot">}}

 ---

+<small>Screen Shot of the Physical Host (MS-01), Capacity and Usage, after the installs are complete:
+- CPU/Memory/Storage all look OK</small>

+{{< image src="vcf-deploy-22.png" caption="Click to see Larger Image of Screen Shot">}}

+---